-To examine the relationship between food consumption and gut dysfunction, a group of scientists placed subjects into two groups: one receiving a high-fat diet, one eating normal meals.
+To examine the relationship between food consumption and gut dysfunction, a study was conducted with two groups of subjects: one received a high-fat diet, the other continued to consume normal meals.
 Data revealed that the higher fat diet aligned with significant changes in the gut microbiome, intestinal permeability, and systemic low-grade inflammation.
 Glucose tolerance also plummeted.

 The Gut Microbiome and Organ Cross-Talk

-Upon closer inspection, scientists noted the presence of what they call “bi-directional cross-talk” between host microflora and the endocrine system, where autoimmune dysfunction often originates.
+Upon closer inspection, scientists noted the presence of what they call “bi-directional cross-talk” between host microflora and the endocrine system, the point of origin for autoimmune dysfunction.
 The immune system participates in such cross-conversation.

 The gut microbiome not only regulates systemic immunity; the immune system also contributes to the biodiversity of the microflora.
 This mutual communication between the microbiota and the immune system underscores how the human body’s health relies on “outside-in” and “inside-out” systems of checks and balances.

 The ever-evolving studies on intestinal microflora now demonstrate that inflammation within the central nervous system also stems from our gut health.
 Once again, bi-directional communication occurs, referred to as the “brain axis signaling pathways”.